Statistical testing of random number generators and their improvement using randomness extraction: Introduction

-Because numerical testing is a useful implementation check and the only universally applicable method to test different RNGs, it is an essential part of getting a cryptographic RNG certified by standards bodies, for example the National Institute of Standards and Technology (NIST) or the Bundesamt für Sicherheit in der Informationstechnik (BSI).
-The purpose of this certification process is for a third party, for example NIST, to provide assurance that the RNG has been built and tested according to the best practices.
-In fact, in almost all applications related to cryptography, most companies see the certification by NIST (or another equivalent body) of the RNG as a requirement for using it.
-NIST and BSI's standards require both a detailed modelling of the underlying physical process and numerical testing of the RNG's output statistics in order for a hardware RNG to be compliant.
-Partly because of this, numerous statistical test suites have been developed.
-The best known are NIST's \cite{rukhin2001statistical} and the Dieharder \cite{marsaglia2008marsaglia,brown2018dieharder} suite, but other useful ones exist e.g.\ \cite{l2007testu01, ent, doty2018practrand}\@.
-Together, the tests contained within these suites enable the comprehensive analysis of a wide array of statistical characteristics.
-Despite their usefulness, these suites are often complicated to use and their output subtle to analyse.
-Moreover, it is desirable to combine tests from different suites in order to push the statistical testing further.\\
+Because numerical testing is a useful implementation check and the only universally applicable method to test different RNGs, it is an essential part of obtaining a cryptographic RNG certified by standards bodies---for~example, the~National Institute of Standards and Technology (NIST) or the Bundesamt für Sicherheit in der Informationstechnik (BSI).
+This certification process ensures that the RNG has been constructed and tested following best practices.
+For~nearly all cryptographic applications, companies typically regard certification from a standards body as a prerequisite for RNG usage.
+The NIST and BSI standards require both the detailed modelling of the underlying physical process and the numerical testing of the RNG's output statistics in order for a hardware RNG to be compliant.
+This has led to the development of statistical test suites, the~best known being NIST's~\cite{rukhin2001statistical} and the Dieharder~\cite{marsaglia2008marsaglia,brown2018dieharder} suite, but~there are also others, e.g.,\ \cite{l2007testu01, ent, doty2018practrand}\@.
+Together, these test suites enable the comprehensive analysis of a wide array of statistical characteristics.
+Despite their usefulness, they are often complicated to use and their outputs are challenging to~analyse.